Pike1868/profile-card-component-main/README.md

 ### What I learned

 Still getting comfortable with the whole process of completing these challenges.
-This challenge helped me practice html and css, although it did take me some time to read and research different css properties I'm learning where to look and how to debug quicker than before.Getting more comfortable with html css and using git and vscode.
+This challenge helped me practice html and css, adn also needed practice working with css links and images and how to properly use them for github pages.
+Although it did take me some time to read and research different css properties I'm learning where to look and how to debug quicker than before.
+Getting more comfortable with html css and using git and vscode.

 ### Continued development